DSpace/RestContract/authorizations.md

 ### EPerson
 **/api/authz/authorizations/<:string>/eperson**

-Provide access to the eperson linked by this authorization
+Return the eperson linked by this authorization

 Return codes:
 * 200 Ok - if the operation succeed and an eperson is set for this policy